-7 Best Alternatives to Yoast SEO WordPress Plugin
+7 Best Alternatives To Yoast SEO WordPress Plugin

 They offer both a free and paid version, and the paid version is incredibly affordable (only $39 a year!).

-- Sharing your sitemap with Google so they can quickly recognize any changes and index them to boost your SEO.
+The paid option offers WooCommerce and local SEO optimization features, schemas, CSV metadata import, and other features.

-They’re rated 4.9/5 by WordPress users, and it’s easy to see why.
+SEOPress is rated 4.9/5 by WordPress users, and it’s easy to see why.

-SEOPressor powers over 23 million WordPress websites, and it’s easy to see why.
+SEOPressor Connect is a paid WordPress SEO plugin that powers over 23 million WordPress websites.

 Their dashboard presents all your SEO data clearly in one place, so it’s quick and easy to identify and remedy any errors.

+Reporting features are excellent and intuitive, with a website SEO health meter that provides fast insight into how your site is performing.
+On-page SEO suggestions provide helpful and clear guidance on areas to improve.

+Automated smart links help you build internal links to save time.
+LSI keyword research helps you improve your content to be easier for search engines to read.

-They let you optimize up to three keywords, and their newly designed algorithm was formulated based on an analysis of 3 billion rows of data so it crawls your site almost as well as Google itself.
+Their newly designed algorithm was formulated based on an analysis of billions of rows of data, so it crawls your site almost as well as Google itself.

-Unfortunately, they don’t have a free version, but their paid option starts at only $9 a month so it’s affordable for most businesses.
+Unfortunately, there is no free version of SEOPressor Connect, but the paid version starts at only $9 a month so it’s affordable for most businesses.

 5. The SEO Framework

-The SEO Framework sets itself apart from other WordPress SEO plugins because it’s driven by AI, and so it automatically analyzes and optimizes many elements of your website that you would have to do manually if you were using other plugins.
+The SEO Framework sets itself apart from other WordPress SEO plugins because it’s largely automated and truly designed to make your life easy.

+It automatically analyzes and optimizes many elements of your website that you would have to do manually if you were using other plugins.

 It comes preconfigured, but you have the option to tweak the settings to meet your needs, and the intelligence built into it optimizes your website’s pages without you having to do anything (if you don’t want to).